getsentry/rfcs/text/0126-sdk-span-buffer.md

     Then the SpanBuffer is empty

 Scenario: Spans in buffer, span with children
-    Given 49 spans in the SpanBuffer
-    When the SDK finishes a span with one child
+    Given spans with a weight of 499 in the SpanBuffer When the SDK finishes a span with one child
-    Then the SDK puts the 49 spans already in the SpanBuffer into an envelope And sends the envelope to Sentry.
+    Then the SDK puts the spans with a weight of 499 already in the SpanBuffer into an envelope And sends the envelope to Sentry.
     And stores the span with its child into the SpanBuffer And resets the timeout

-Scenario: Span with more children than buffer size
+Scenario: Span with more children than max buffer weight
     Given one span A is in the SpanBuffer
     When the SDK starts a span B
-    And starts 50 child spans for span B
-    When the SDK finishes the span B and all it's children Then the SDK directly puts all spans of span B into one envelope And sends the envelope to Sentry.
+    And starts child spans with a weight of 500 for span B When the SDK finishes the span B and all it's children Then the SDK directly puts all spans of span B into one envelope And sends the envelope to Sentry.